 Key Differences in Eligibility and Acceptance

-One of the most common misconceptions I encounter as a funeral director is the belief that body donation is a guaranteed "right."
+One of the most common misconceptions is the belief that body donation is a guaranteed "right."
 In reality, both university and private body donation programs have the right to decline a donation at the moment of death.

 Medical School Restrictions